Pavelgq/Pavelgq/README.md

 - 👋 Hi, I'm @Pavelgq
-- 👀 Interested in interface design, technology, software architecture and code quality.
+- 👀 Interested in interface design, technology, software architecture and code quality
-- 🌱 I am currently learning typescript, redux, effector js and English.
+- 🌱 I am currently learning typescript, redux, effector js and English
-- 💞️ I want to collaborate on products which make everyday life easier.
+- 💞️ I want to collaborate on products which make everyday life easier
-- 📫 You can tweet me @atmeengineer.
+- 📫 You can write me pavelgq@yandex.ru
 <!---
 Pavelgq/Pavelgq is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.